Doping the Mott insulating state of the triangular-lattice Hubbard model reveals the Sordi transition

-Such fundamental connections between different phenomena have important consequences for our understanding of the Hubbard model and thus of the cuprates, modeled on a square lattice with frustrating hoppings.
+Such fundamental connections between different phenomena have important consequences for our understanding of the Hubbard model and thus of the cuprates, modeled on a square lattice with frustrated hoppings.
 Having a PG that is unrelated to long-range AFM correlations but that still starts at a critical endpoint suggests that the sudden drop of $T^*$ in cuprates near the critical doping, usually noted $p^*$, is a signature of Mott physics~\cite{SordiResistivity:2013,Reymbaut:2019,doiron-leyraudPseudogapPhaseCuprate2017,CyrChoinieres_Nernst:2017}.
 Although the physics of the PG on the hole-doped side in our results is relevant for the PG found in hole-doped cuprates~\cite{Sordi:2011}, our PG on the electron-doped side is not related to the PG of the electron-doped cuprates, since those arise from long wavelength spin fluctuations~\cite{Hankevych:2006,gauvin-ndiayeResilientFermiLiquid2021, Senechal:2004, Weber:2010, horioOxideFermiLiquid2020, Motoyama:2007}.
-In addition, our work is relevant for doped layered organic superconductors~\cite{oike:2017, yoshimoto:2013}, for field-effect doped~\cite{yamamoto:2013} organic superconductors or for analog simulators~\cite{mingRealizationHoleDopedMott2017, tarruell_quantum_2018,Yang_Liu_Mongkolkiattichai_Schauss_2021,Mongkolkiattichai_Liu_Garwood_Yang_Schauss_2022}.
-Our predictions motivate experiments at lower temperatures.
+In addition, our work is relevant for doped layered organic superconductors~\cite{oike:2017, yoshimoto:2013}, for field-effect doped organic superconductors~\cite{yamamoto:2013}, for doped 1T-TaS$_2$~\cite{Law_Lee_2017} or for analog simulators~\cite{mingRealizationHoleDopedMott2017, tarruell_quantum_2018,Yang_Liu_Mongkolkiattichai_Schauss_2021,Mongkolkiattichai_Liu_Garwood_Yang_Schauss_2022}.
+Our predictions motivate experiments at low temperatures in these systems.